runaqlib/runaqlib/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: librarian, linguist, community member.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p style="font-size:12px"><a href ="mailto:aliawarsco@nyu.edu">aliawarsco [AT] nyu [DOT] edu</a></p>
+    <p></p>
+    <p></p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am **Alía Warsco** (she/her/ella), a Brooklyn-based dual-degree student in Latin American and Caribbean Studies at New York University, and Library and Information Science at Long Island University.
+My projected graduation date is December 2024.

+My work is largely influenced by methods of Indigenous and critical librarianship.
+Most of my research is in Indigenous language use in Latin America as forms of state resistance and identity formation.
+I am learning Runasimi (Quechua, Cusco Variety) at NYU.
+I am also the digital librarian and creator of [Runakunaq Bibliotecanku](https://runaqlib.hosting.nyu.edu), a collection of resources that center the Andes, Quechua language, and worldwide Indigenous learning.

+I am interrogating how—and indeed whether—digital libraries and archives can be employed for Indigenous language documentation and learning.
+My thesis is tentatively named Language as an Everyday Form of Resistance: The Case of Southern Quechua.
+I am also a member of the [Runasimi Outreach Collective](https://www.instagram.com/roc_nyu/) at NYU.

+Outside of my academic interests, I also do stick-and-poke tattoos and love my dog, Rudy.